artefactual/atom-docs/user-manual/access-content/navigate.rst

   in the "Type of entity" :term:`field` available in the Identity :term:`area
   <information area>` of the :ref:`ISAAR <isaar-template>` edit template for
   :term:`authority records <authority record>`
+* **Maintained by:** Lmits results to those records being maintained by the related :term:`archival institution`.
+Depends on the authority being linked to a repository via the "Maintaining institution" field in the authority record - for more information, see: :ref:`link-repo-actor`.
+* **Occupations:** Limits results to those authority records with a matching :term:`access point` added to the Occupations field in the "Access points" :term:`area <information area>` of the authority record edit template.

 For more infomration on working with :term:`authority records <authority record>` for people, families, and :term:`corporate bodies <corporate body>`,